LocalBinNotFound/BirdRescue/README.md

  - print a sign for any given aviary location
  - print a map that lists all aviaries and birds they house with information
  - print an index that lists all birds rescued in alphabetical order and their respective aviary location

+Test includes:
+ - each method in Conservatory and Aviary
+ - exceptions check